 Logan County Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-Logan County Metropolitan Housing Authority serves Logan County.
+Logan County Metropolitan Housing Authority offers Public Housing and Section 8 Housing rental assistance in Logan County.

 Representatives of Logan County Metropolitan Housing Authority may be available by phone at (937) 599-1845.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 08/08/2022, it is not known if Logan County Metropolitan Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Logan County Metropolitan Housing Authority manages 273 active Housing Choice Vouchers.